bluejekyll/blog/_posts/2016-08-21-a-year-of-rust-and-dns.md

  default memory settings, no changing the default garbage collector.
 It was a nice language, but I had some problems.
-I missed generics, I missed typed and checked exceptions, and I couldn't help but feel like I was writing C but with a Garbage Collector (ok, easier than C and it has memory safety, bit bonuses).
+I missed generics, I missed typed and checked exceptions, and I couldn't help but feel like I was writing C but with a Garbage Collector (ok, easier than C and it has memory safety, big bonuses).

 Then I started seeing Hacker News talking about this new language called [Rust](https://www.rust-lang.org).
 It was marching toward a 1.0 release, I think